thenick775/Terbine-Map/README.md

 - The data visualization was accomplished using plotly and mapbox in R.

 To run and assemble the data, run the miner, then the formatting .ipynb, and then run the R script.
+All scripts expect to be run in the directory where the resulting files are placed.

 To launch this project, simply click potestaticmapboxv1.3.html and open it with your preferred browser.